aria-ml/maite-datasets/README.md

 ## Additional Information

-Fore more information on the MAITE protocol, check out their [documentation](https://mit-ll-ai-technology.github.io/maite/).
+For more information on the MAITE protocol, check out their [documentation](https://mit-ll-ai-technology.github.io/maite/).

 ## Acknowledgement